edinburgh-napier/set09121/lectures/lecture12.md

     - Hence you normally get large doorways and corridors.
 - Unfortunately, the AI, NPCs, and levels are normally designed by different teams.
     - So it doesn't normally work first time.
-    - At some point comprises have to be made.
+    - At some point compromises have to be made.
 - If the NPC is on the player's side you need to make sure it does not let them down.
-    - Halo was notorious for this.
-Fallout 4 has problems also.
+    - Halo, Fallout 4, Oblivion, all show examples of this

 ---

 # 'Protect Natalya'

-These words still make me grumpy...

 ![image](assets/images/GoldenEye-Natalya.png)